-D. Use of in-lieu fees.
 Compensatory mitigation requirements may be met by payment of an ad hoc in-lieu fee only in exceptional circumstances where federal regulators do not require compensatory mitigation and the applicant demonstrates that other forms of compensatory mitigation are not available.
-The use of ad-hoc in-lieu fees should be the last form of mitigation used to offset permitted wetland losses and must be the result of an agreed upon permit condition between the applicant and the commission or wetlands board provided the applicant can demonstrate that on site or off-site compensation options are not practical and no compensatory mitigation banks have been established in the project watershed.
+The use of ad-hoc in-lieu fees must be the result of an agreed upon permit condition between the applicant and the commission or wetlands board.
 Localities are encouraged to establish a fund for such payments that is dedicated to tidal wetlands restoration and creation.
-At the local level this This could be the same fund established for the receipt of civil charges or civil penalties.
-Administration of such a fund should include an ability to trace the contribution of adhoc in-lieu fees to eventual use in actual wetland restoration or creation projects.
+This could be the same fund established for the receipt of civil charges or civil penalties.
+Administration of such a fund should include an ability to trace the contribution of ad-hoc in-lieu fees to eventual use in actual wetland restoration or creation projects.
 If payments are made to other dedicated wetland restoration funds, this should be recognized in the permit issued by the commission or wetlands board.
-In no case should an in-lieu fee amount be accepted for that is less than the cost, at the prevailing market rate, of necessary compensation acreage or the purchase of necessary credits in an approved bank establishing an area of wetlands that exceeds the area of wetlands impacted by a ratio of at least 2:1.
-This is intended to prevent the avoidance of use of on site or off site compensation, or compensatory mitigation bank for a cheaper alternative that would not be able to fund the same level of wetland restoration or creation required by on site or off site compensation or through use of a compensatory mitigation bank.
+In no case should an ad-hoc in-lieu fee amount be accepted that is less than the cost, at the prevailing market rate, of establishing an area of wetlands that exceeds the area of wetlands impacted by a ratio of at least 2:1.
 Use of the fund could be for actual tidal wetland creation or restoration projects in the locality or for the purchase of credits in an approved compensatory mitigation bank that is authorized subsequent to the receipt of any ad-hoc in-lieu fee.
-Localities are encouraged to combine any ad-hoc in-lieu fee with other potential or available funds for wetland restoration or creation establishment projects.
+Localities are encouraged to combine any ad-hoc in-lieu fee with other potential or available funds for wetland restoration or establishment projects

-This is to certify that the foregoing is a true and accurate copy of the chapter passed by the Marine Resources Commission, pursuant to authority vested in the Commission by §§28.2-103 and 28.2-1301 of the Code of Virginia, duly advertised according to statute, and recorded in the Commission's minute book, at meeting held in Hampton, Virginia on June 25, 2024.
+This is to certify that the foregoing is a true and accurate copy of the chapter passed by the Marine Resources Commission, pursuant to authority vested in the Commission by §§28.2-103 and 28.2-1301 of the Code of Virginia, duly advertised according to statute, and recorded in the Commission's minute book, at meeting held in Hampton, Virginia on January 28, 2025.